l2beat/earl/packages/docs/advanced/plugin-development.md

 - Attach new matchers to `expect`
 - Attach new validators to `Exception` class
-- Add new `smartEq` validation rules that internally is used to compare values
+- Add new `smartEq` validation rules that are used internally to compare values

 A plugin is an object conforming to the `PluginConfig` interface: